fss18/custom-ct-demo-001/README.md

 2.3 In the **AWS Config Rules** page, click the newly created config rule `AWSControlTower_CUSTOM-GR_S3-SSE`

-2.4 Observed the compliance status, try to create incompliance resource (S3 bucket without default encryption enabled) and check how long it takes for AWS Config to detect the incompliance resource.
+2.4 Observe the compliance status, try to create incompliance resource (S3 bucket without default encryption enabled) and check how long it takes for AWS Config to detect the incompliance resource.

 #### Step 3 - Receive warning for custom detective guardrail